joaopalavra/NBA-App/README.md

 # NBA App

-The NBA app is a React on Rails application that allows the visualization of info from an [API](https://rapidapi.com/theapiguy/api/free-nba).
+The NBA app is a React on Rails application that allows the visualization of information provided by an [API](https://rapidapi.com/theapiguy/api/free-nba).

 ## Installation

+Make sure yo have Node.js and yarn installed.

 Install Ruby v2.6.5 and the Devkit from [here](https://github.com/oneclick/rubyinstaller2/releases/download/RubyInstaller-2.6.5-1/rubyinstaller-devkit-2.6.5-1-x64.exe).